Classy-Endevours/serverless-aws-azure/documentation/getting-started.md

 3. run `yarn` to install the deps
 4. run `yarn run dev:azure` *it will start project locally on the serverless-offline*
 5. Make any changes other than `.yml` file to see the hot reloading

+### Unit testing
+all the unit tests are written inside `/tests` folder.
+Each dependable methods are mocked for the file which is testing.
+Coverage can be considered.
+There are no additional thing required to run the unit test-cases

+### Integration testing
+all the integration tests are written inside `/integration` folder.
+To run the integration test one needs to setup few roles or update the role inside `setup.js`
+**or**
+1. create a `postgres` user named `postgres`
+2. set password for `postgres` user named `1234567890`
+3. create database named `serverless_test` and set user to `postgres`
+4. run command `yarn test:integration`
+5. to create a integration testing, use the prisma collect object to add mock entries